SS Shawnee: Partizanka (1947–1949)

-In September 1947 the ship was bought by Jugoslavenska Linijska Plovidba and renamed Partizanka and converted at Rijeka to carry about 800 passengers.
+In September 1947, Jugoslavenska Linijska Plovidba bought the ship, renamed her Partizanka, and had her converted at Rijeka to carry about 800 passengers.
 Portuguese sources note the diplomatic arrangements involved in Yugoslavia's acquisition of the ship.

-The ship left Malta on 15 December 1947 for Australia stopping at Fremantle 9 January 1948 and arriving Sydney 15 January with 808 migrants including three babies born on the voyage.
-Partizanka left Australia bound for the Middle East and then operated out of Rijeka to South America for the remainder of 1948.
-The ship left Trieste in March 1949 with a second group of migrants of 18 nationalities for Australia arriving 6 April.
-The next day the ship departed for Split.
-While in drydock on 12 August 1949 the ship burned and declared a total loss.
+Partizanka left Malta on 15 December 1947 for Australia, called at Fremantle 9 January 1948, and arrived Sydney 15 January with 808 migrants, including three babies born on the voyage.
+She left Australia for the Middle East, and then operated out of Rijeka to South America for the remainder of 1948.
+In March 1949 she left Trieste with a second group of migrants of 18 nationalities for Australia, arriving 6 April.
+The next day she left for Split.
+While in drydock on 12 August 1949, she burned and was declared a total loss.

-Some of the immigrants to Australia were from the program "Employment of Scientific and Technical Enemy Aliens" which was aimed by Australia to recruit Germans.
+Some of the immigrants to Australia were from the program "Employment of Scientific and Technical Enemy Aliens", which was aimed by Australia to recruit Germans.